 In autumn 2016 the Storebro 31 was publicly presented as a new project.
-Unfortunately this project, like the Commander 460, has not yet reached the production line status.
+Unfortunately this project, like the SRC 460 Commander, has not yet reached the production line status.

-Since 2020, there has been a new attempt to build ships again.
-On the one hand, the SRC 435 Commander was relaunched and offered at a favourable package price, and on the other hand, the SRC 350 Biscay was introduced.
+In 20202020, the shipyard announced its intention to build ships again.
+On the one hand, the SRC 435 Commander was relaunched and offered at a favourable package price, on the other hand, the SRC 350 Biscay was introduced.
 While the SRC 350 Biscay has not left the development stage (and has grown in size in the meantime), four ships of the SRC 435 Commander have been built or are under construction.

 Further information about Storebro Bruk history can be found in the two books "Storebro Bruk - 1728-1998" (ISBN 91-631-0278-1) und "Storebro - Founded in 1728".
 The books are available at the following address: Stiftelsen Brukskultur, Box 20, 59870 Storebro, Sweden.